Earl of Enniskillen: 6th Earl

+7th Earl

 The 6th Lord Enniskillen had only two children, both by his first wife, Sonia Mary Syers, whom he married on 31 July 1940.
 They were divorced early in 1955.
 The two children were Andrew Cole (born 28 April 1942) and Linda Mar Cole (born 26 March 1944).
 From 1963-89, Andrew held the courtesy title Viscount Cole.

 Since the death of his father in 1989, Andrew has been The 7th Earl of Enniskillen (usually known to his family and friends as Andrew Enniskillen).
+The 7th Lord Enniskillen lives on his 40,000 acre estate near Lake Naivasha in the former 'White Highlands' in southern Kenya.

-Since February 1963, Linda has been known as Lady Linda Mar Cole.
+Since February 1963, Linda was known as Lady Linda Mar Cole.
 She married Richard Muir (possibly 'Sir' Richard), the presumed 4th Bt., in August 1975.
-Thus she is also known as Lady Linda Muir.
-The 7th Lord Enniskillen lives on his 40,000 acre estate near Lake Naivasha in the former 'White Highlands' in southern Kenya.
+Thus she was also known as Lady Linda Muir.
+She died in 2023.

+Florence Court

 The ancestral seat, certainly from the late 1750s, of the Cole family was Florence Court in south-west County Fermanagh.
 The house has been in the care of the National Trust since 1953.

 The last Earl to live in the country house was David, 6th Earl of Enniskillen (1918–1989), who left in 1972.

 Michael Cole, ancestor of the Earls of Enniskillen, was the brother of Sir John Cole, 1st Baronet (see Baron Ranelagh).